VitaminB16/gcp-pal/README.md

 ## PubSub Module

-The PubSub module in the `gcp-tools` library allows you to publish and subscribe to PubSub topics with ease.
+The PubSub module in the `gcp-tools` library allows you to publish and subscribe to PubSub topics.

 ### Initializing PubSub